 focus on the content that speaks directly to your thesis.

 The process of gathering and evaluating your resources will be far less daunting with your RQ to guide you.

 How To Make A Mind Map: The Basics

 This process will lay out the road before you,

-and actually help you refine your sources even more.
+and actually help you refine your thesis and your sources even more.